Otira Tunnel: Electrification

 TranzAlpine and Otira Tunnel from Arthur's Pass station.

 The tunnel dimensions were 4.72 m high and 4.27 m wide at rail level, increasing to 4.57 m at the widest point.
 Because of its length and gradient, gases such as carbon dioxide and carbon monoxide could easily build up, potentially making the tunnel both unhealthy for the train's occupants and unworkable with steam engines.
 Hence the tunnel was electrified with a 1500 V DC overhead system.

 Tenders for electrification of the 14 km Otira-Arthur's Pass section through the tunnel were received in 1920 from the National Electric Company of New York, and English Electric of London; English Electric obtained the order for five locomotives plus a battery-powered shunting locomotive No. E1 (which was scrapped in 1930 because of the cost of storage batteries), plus power plant and overhead catenary (14 km main line plus 8 km of yard sidings).

 The coal-fired power plant of 3,000 kW output was for a maximum load of 1,500 kW averaged over half an hour with peaks up to 1,875 kW.
 The boilers had to build up from low pressure to maximum in 2 to 3 minutes when a train started.
 The estimated total energy was 1,029,000 kWh (kilowatt hours) per annum plus 10% for train lighting and loco controls and 160,000 kWh for workshops and villages at Arthur's Pass and Otira.

 In 1941, the power plant was replaced by a mercury arc rectifier station at the Otira portal using power supplied from the Coleridge Power Station by an 11 kV line.
 In the 1970s, the mercury arc rectifiers were replaced by silicon diode rectifiers and the double catenary overhead was replaced by a single catenary.

 In 1916, the option of electrifying the 100 km from Jacksons to Springfield had been considered, and with increased coal traffic in the 1950s and again in the 1980s electrification to Jacksons or even Moana was considered.
 Proposals of the 1950s envisaged electrification at 25kV 50 Hz; later proposals would have used surplus EF class locomotives from the North Island Main Trunk converted to 11 kV operation.
 But none of these plans proceeded.

 Locomotives used were first the EO class, and then from 1968 the EA class (itself later reclassified EO).
 In 1988, trials began using DX class locomotives instead of electric locomotives.
 While the trials were unsuccessful, it was found in trials held in 1991 that upgrading the DX class locomotives with new air intakes and putting extraction fans on the Otira end of the tunnel could allow for the replacement of the electrification.

+Because of the increasing age of the electric plant and the availability of upgraded DX class diesel locomotives, the electrification was decommissioned in July 1997 and the equipment removed.
+This marked the end of electrification in the South Island.